Mehmet Oz: Centers for Medicare and Medicaid Services

 On November 19, 2024, Oz was named by President-elect Donald Trump to serve as administrator for the Centers for Medicare and Medicaid Services (CMS) in his second administration.
 Trump said that Oz would work alongside Robert F. Kennedy Jr., his nominee for secretary of Health and Human Services (HHS), of which the CMS is a subdivision, to cut waste and fraud.
 Trump also said that Oz would "incentivize disease prevention".
 His predecessor at CMS was Chiquita W. Brooks-LaSure.

 Unlike the reported hesitancy among Senate Republicans concerning Kennedy's nomination, Oz received a more favorable response, with Senator Susan Collins, who had previously campaigned for him during his Senate run, calling him "well respected."
 Mark McClellan, former CMS administrator under President George W. Bush, also praised his selection.
 Fetterman, Oz's former opponent, would express openness in voting to confirm him; in a statement, Fetterman said so long as "Dr. Oz is about protecting and preserving Medicare and Medicaid, I'm voting for the dude."
-In February 2025, Oz pledged to sell his stock investments in healthcare companies, if confirmed for the position.
+In February 2025, Oz pledged to sell his stock investments in healthcare companies if confirmed for the position.

-Oz being sworn in during an Oval Office ceremony on April 18, 2025.

 On March 14, 2025, Oz was interviewed by the U.S. Senate Finance Committee about his qualifications for becoming the Administrator of the Centers for Medicare and Medicaid Services.
 Senator Ron Wyden, the ranking Democrat on the committee, asked Oz to give a "yes" or "no" answer to whether he would fight against Medicaid cuts.
 In response, Oz said, "I cherish Medicaid, and I've worked within the Medicaid environment quite extensively."
 Wyden then accused Oz of supporting "premium hikes for families who purchase their own health insurance through the Affordable Care Act."

 On April 3, the Senate confirmed Oz as CMS administrator along party lines by a vote of 53–45.
 (Note: Democratic Senators Tammy Duckworth of Illinois and Patty Murray of Washington did not vote on Oz's confirmation as CMS administrator.)